dotnet/csharplang/proposals/span-safety.md

 A `default` expression is *safe-to-escape* from the entire enclosing method.

-## Other operators

-***TODO: What others need to be handled?
-Should survey the language syntactic forms that are capable of producing a `ref struct` type.***

 # Language Constraints

 We wish to ensure that no `ref` local variable, and no variable of `ref struct` type, refers to stack memory or variables that are no longer alive.
 We therefore have the following language constraints:

-- Neither a ref parameter, nor a ref local, nor a parameter or local of a `ref struct` type can be lifted into a lambda.
+- Neither a ref parameter, nor a ref local, nor a parameter or local of a `ref struct` type can be lifted into a lambda or local function.

 - Neither a ref parameter nor a parameter of a `ref struct` type may be an argument on an iterator method or an `async` method.